Domestic Violence & Orders of Protection

 I represent clients in Chicago and DuPage in obtaining and defending Orders of Protection (OP), as well as defending Domestic Violence charges.
 These cases are some of the most emotionally difficult and personally important.
 Everyone has a right to be safe in their home, and an OP should issue when there has been harm or a serious threat of harm by a family member.
-However, an OP can also be used improperly to get an upper hand in a custody dispute, for example.
+However, an OP can also be used improperly to get an upper hand in a custody/parenting dispute, for example.

 An Illinois Order of Protection (OOP or OP) is a civil order.
 An OP protects family members and other qualified individuals from another family member or qualified individual.
 Some of the qualifying relationships include spouses, children, members of a household, current and former boyfriends or girlfriends, but not co-workers.
+A different type of order is available for work situations, which I can assist with as well.

 You may qualify for an order of protection against a qualified individual if she or he harmed you or your dependent (child) or threatened to harm you.
 Harm can be physical, but also emotional or psychological.